Accident & Emergency Radiology : A Survival Guide

 Translations.
 The following versions have been available: English, French, Spanish, German, Italian, Greek, Polish, Chinese (Traditional and Simplified).

-A fit-in-your-pocket book.
-This compact Survival Guide won FIRST PRIZE in the Radiology section at the 2009 BMA Medical Book Competition.
+This Survival Guide won FIRST PRIZE in the Radiology section at the 2009 BMA Medical Book Competition.
 Comments from the BMA Judges included :

 "This portable, economical reference helps you to build a strong foundation in chest x-ray interpretation.
 Many books dumb down their content and oversimplify concepts.
 This book successfully shows that a topic can be made accessible without being oversimplified - and, in fact, that explanation of the nuances can often make the topic " easier ".
 High quality drawings and digital chest x-rays . . . handy checklists and key references deliver all the assistance you need to enhance your interpretation skills.
 Well done to the authors."